HomeLatest NewsGovTechBudget 2020 strengthens India's commitment to IT sector: DG STPI Omkar Rai

 Preferred Source of Google

-According DG STPI Omkar Rai, the Finance Minister push of proactive measures on emerging technologies such as AI, ML, Data Analytics and Quantum Computing could be a a great catalyst for the Indian IT industry.
+According DG STPI Omkar Rai, the Finance Minister push of proactive policy measures on emerging technologies such as AI, ML, Data Analytics and Quantum Computing could be a a great catalyst for the Indian IT industry.

 “Union Budget 2020 is a defining moment for the Indian IT industry by bringing in proactive policy measures on emerging technologies such as AI, ML, Data Analytics and Quantum Computing,” said Rai.